bdurand/ultra_settings/README.md

 UltraSettings.runtime_settings = SuperSettings
 ```

-By default settings will be loaded from runtime settings by constructing a prefix from the configuration class name (i.e. `Configs::MySettingsConfiguration` uses the prefix "configs.my_settings.") with the setting name appended to it.
+By default settings will be loaded from runtime settings by constructing a prefix from the configuration class name (i.e. `Configs::MySettingsConfiguration` uses the prefix "configs.my_settings.") with the field name appended to it.
 By default runtime settings will be in all lowercase letters.

 You can use uppercase runtime setting names by setting `runtime_setting_upcase` to `true` on your configuration class.